Summer Pre-College: Psychology

 - Gain an appreciation of psychology as a science by learning how psychologists explore and answer questions about human behavior.

 - Explore the history, theories, and controversies that guide major disciplines in psychology.

 - Review famous psychological research such as the work of B. F. Skinner, Elizabeth Loftus, Jean Piaget, and Stanley Milgram.

 - Develop skills to critically evaluate and articulate claims about psychology in written and spoken form.

+Marist Summer Pre-College is geared toward sophomores and juniors in high school.
 Upon successful completion of the Summer Pre-College Psychology Program, each student will earn three (3) transferable college credits for the Marist College course PSYC 101, Introduction to Psychology course.

-Please see below for the 2018 Pre-College program costs.
+Please see below for the 2023 Pre-College program costs.
 Cost includes tuition & fees, housing & all meals, field trips, and all course materials.
 Cost does not include travel expenses.
 Students may wish to bring funds for incidentals, shopping at the Marist Bookstore or the local mall, souvenirs, and any personal items they wish to purchase.